The Morris Minor

 Model range unchanged except for Family Eight and Special (name change from Sports) Coupe models, which were now powered by the side valve engine.

-Model Range unchanged from 1933
+Model Range unchanged from 1933 – although body styling totally revamped for 1934.

 The Morris Minor Colour Schemes